fabrilallo/pokespeare/README.md

 # Project decisions
 The development of the project was organized in a sprint following the SCRUM methodology and the tool used for the project management is `Jira`.
+Every branch corresponds to a story created in Jira.

 Currently, there is only one endpoint that returns the description for the pokemon of **ruby** generation.
 The tech stack used is based on **Node.js** and **Typescript** because Node.js offers a rich ecosystem of libraries and frameworks to develop a web server.
 The framework used to develop the server is `fastify` and it's one of the fastest and lowest overhead web frameworks for Node.js.
 It comes with built-in logging and types so it's a good choice for typescript.
-The entry point of the application is located in the root and it's the `index.ts` file where the server gets started.
+The entry point of the server is located in the root and it's the `index.ts` file where the server gets started.

 The project is structured in 4 folders:
 - `route` contains all the routes of the server (in this case just one route)
-- `controller` contains all the controllers associated with the routes to handle the logic of the route
+- `controller` contains all the controllers associated with the routes to handle the logic of the route and an httpClient generic that makes http requests.
 - `error` contains all the error used in the project
 - `utility` currently contains just one file with a utility function